sergiocarracedo/blog/content/blog/2024/2023-12-02-ui-components-library/index.md

 After the previous section, we can agree that a UI library is a good idea, but why create a new one?
 There a lot of UI libraries available (even for free), and most are very good and very complete.
 So, why create a new one?

-There is no correct answer to this question, maybe the best one is: "It depends".
+**There is no correct answer to this question**, maybe the best one is: "It depends".
 And even if you make a decision today, it can change in the future when the project scope or requirement changes.

 Let's see some reasons to create a new UI library: